-The CEO reviewed with the Committee the compensation programs of the two largest companies in our industry, which have a similar dynamic to crypto mining in that the company does not control the price of the commodity they mine.
+The CEO reviewed with the Committee I the compensation programs of the largest companies in our industry.

 The Compensation Committee or the CEO, as applicable, subjectively combines the compensation elements for each executive officer in a manner that the Compensation Committee or the CEO believes is consistent with the executive officer's role and contributions to the Company.
 The Compensation Committee and CEO incorporate flexibility into our compensation program and the assessment process to respond to and adjust for an evolving and dynamic business environment.
 We believe that our executive compensation program promotes long-term value to stockholders by retaining key executive officers and rewarding them, as applicable, for increases in the market price of our Common Stock and for financial and operational results that are expected to contribute to long-term stockholder value.